nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 and they'd be able to get me the cheaper generic every time.

 {{< figure src="generic.jpg" alt="A Prasco Fluticason Furorate/Vilanterol ELLPTA inhaler.
 It looks just like a Breo inhaler, with a slightly different sticker on the face." class="thumbnail" caption="A generic inhaler.
-I never recieved one of these." >}}
+I never recieved one of these, and didn't realize it had a different sticker until I looked up a photo for this blog entry." >}}

-Something called an "authorized generic"[^1] does exist.
+I looked it up, and something called an "authorized generic"[^1] does exist.
-I had no reason to doubt any of this.
+My understanding was that the "authorized generic" is the same drug by the same manufacturer, so I had no reason to doubt this story initially.
-I asked my provider to resubmit the prespcription to their mail-order service, and please request a generic.
+I asked my provider to resubmit the prescription to their mail-order service, and please request a generic.

 [^1]: The "authorized generic" in this case appears to be related to